modevops/ocaws-design/README.md

 $ sh ocaws-design/infrabuild.sh
 ```

-In the background, an AWS Cloudformation StackSet is defined by Ansible and created on different Amazon Web Services.
+In the background, an AWS Cloudformation Stack is defined by Ansible and created on different Amazon Web Services.

 ![Cloudformation](img/ocaws-test-screenshotinfra.png)